HQInterview/WordpressIntern/README.md

 # Wordpress Internship Assignment

 **Goal:**

 To implement the design as a working WordPress template

 **Description:**

 Implement the 'mexico.png' design as a WordPress template.
-The goal is to see if you are comfortable learning front-end technics, especially in WordPress.
+The goal is to see if you are comfortable in learning front-end techniques, especially in WordPress.

 **Requirements:**
 - Making the template responsive is required.